bradjasper/ImportJSON/README.md

 # ImportJSON

-Add an =ImportJSON() function to Google Sheets, allowing quick and easy JSON importing.
+ImportJSON from any URL directly into your Google Sheets. `ImportJSON.gs` adds an =ImportJSON() function to your spreadsheet, allowing quick and easy JSON importing.
 To use go to `Tools` > `Script Editor` and add the `ImportJSON.gs` file.
 Now in your spreadsheet you can access the `ImportJSON()` function.
 Use it like this:

     =ImportJSON("https://mysafeinfo.com/api/data?list=bestnovels&format=json&rows=20&alias=cnt=count,avg=average_rank,tt=title,au=author,yr=year", "/title")

 Here are all of the functions included

-     `ImportJSON`            For use by end users to import a JSON feed from a URL `ImportJSONFromSheet`   For use by end users to import JSON from one of the Sheets `ImportJSONViaPost`     For use by end users to import a JSON feed from a URL using POST parameters `ImportJSONAdvanced`    For use by script developers to easily extend the functionality of this library
+     **ImportJSON**            For use by end users to import a JSON feed from a URL `ImportJSONFromSheet`   For use by end users to import JSON from one of the Sheets `ImportJSONViaPost`     For use by end users to import a JSON feed from a URL using POST parameters `ImportJSONAdvanced`    For use by script developers to easily extend the functionality of this library